 This topic introduces streaming and batch ingestion methods.
 The following topics describe ingestion concepts and information that apply to all ingestion methods:

-- Druid data model introduces concepts of datasources, primary timestamp, dimensions, and metrics.
+- Druid schema model introduces concepts of datasources, primary timestamp, dimensions, and metrics.

 - Data rollup describes rollup as a concept and provides suggestions to maximize the benefits of rollup.